Muzium Negara MRT station: Entrances and exits

-The station has 3 entrances/exits, of which 2 lead to both sides of Jalan Damansara while the last one connects to the pedestrian link way which leads to the KL Sentral Station and other buildings in the KL Sentral development.
-Entrance B, which is the main entrance, is located directly in front of the Muzium Negara.
+The station has 3 entrances/exits, of which 2 lead to both sides of Jalan Damansara while the last one connects to the pedestrian linkway which leads to the KL Sentral station and other buildings in the KL Sentral development.
+Entrance B, which is the main entrance, is located directly in front of the National Museum.

-The KL Sentral-Muzium Negara MRT station pedestrian link way leads directly to the station paid area and does not allow any passing through to access the Muzium Negara.
-To access the Muzium Negara from KL Sentral, pedestrians should use entrance A by walking through Q Sentral and then go through the unpaid area of the station and then exit at entrance B to get to the Muzium Negara main entrance.
-The reverse applies for pedestrians going from the Muzium Negara to KL Sentral.
+The KL Sentral-Muzium Negara MRT station pedestrian link leads directly to the station's paid area and does not allow any passing through to access the National Museum from KL Sentral.
+To access the Muzium Negara from KL Sentral, pedestrians would be required to use Entrance A of the MRT station by walking through Q Sentral, then go through the unpaid area of the station and exit at Entrance B to get to the museum's main entrance.
+The reverse applies for pedestrians going from the National Museum to KL Sentral.